phetsims/perennial/js/build-server/README.md

     - write the XML file that tells the website which translations exist
     - notify the website that a new simulation/translation is published and should appear
     - add the sim to rosetta's simInfoArray and commit and push (if the sim isn't already there)
-    - checkout master for all repositories
+    - checkout main for all repositories

-If any of these steps fails, the build aborts and grunt checkout-master-all is run so all repos are back on master
+If any of these steps fails, the build aborts and grunt checkout-main-all is run so all repos are back on main